Doctors Note Logo

 You feel exhausted—but mentally restless.

-If you're experiencing these symptoms and wondering whether sleep deprivation is at the root of your struggles, take a moment to complete this free Sleep Deprivation symptom checker to gain personalized insights about what your body might be telling you.
+If you're experiencing these symptoms and wondering whether Sleep Deprivation is at the root of your struggles, Ubie's free AI-powered symptom checker can help you gain personalized insights about what your body might be telling you.

 6. Caffeine and Hidden Stimulants